iamslash/TIL/git/gitinternals.md

 $ git update-ref refs/heads/test cac0ca
 ```

-## HEAD
+## The HEAD

-HEAD is symbolic refs point to the branch.
+HEAD is a symbolic reference to the branch you're currently on.

 ```bash
 $ cat .git/HEAD